 While the full experience is under construction, in-person bets can be made at designated ticket windows (21 through 25) outside.
 This is the first MLB stadium where fans can make an in-person bet in the U.S. Additionally, a set of kiosks are set up in the plaza, giving sports fans more options to wager and engage.

 TPC Scottsdale & PGA (Golf) & DraftKings (4)

 DraftKings and The Professional Golfers’ Association (PGA) are teaming up to provide online sports betting at TPC Scottsdale, where the Waste Management Phoenix Open is held.
 The greens are sprawling and the location is set for spectacle — and soon with even more opportunity to engage in this unique DraftKings online betting experience.

 Barstool Sportsbook (via its parent Penn National Gaming) is set to launch through a new agreement with NASCAR and the Phoenix Raceway.
 Plans for a retail betting facility at the track are already in the works, and ambitions to increase sports bettor participation in NASCAR races are a marketing challenge Barstool is tasked with.

 Phoenix Mercury (WNBA) & Bally's (6)

-In a first for the WNBA, Bally's has partnered with The Phoenix Mercury.
+In June 2021, Bally's partnered with the Phoenix Mercury, making history as the first professional women's team to sign a sports betting partnership.
 There are ambitions to build a retail sportsbook in the vicinity of the Footprint Center.

 Arizona Rattlers (IFL) & BetRivers (7)